rjl77/pond-monitoring/README.md

 - **Computer Vision:**
   (Coming soon) Scripts that use computer vision to identity & alert for potential predators (focussing on Herons for now): training models/weights, analyzing video feeds, testing tools, etc.

+- **IP Camera:**
+  Some simple scripts written to work with consumer IP cameras to trigger Hubitat API calls when motion is detected.

 - **Water Level Monitoring:**
   (Planned) Future scripts to monitor the water level in the pond.